Genetics of canine hyper-sociability

 Here is a collection of documents needed for each dog and owner that wants to donate a genetic sample with demographics and behavioral data.
 Each document is presented with a short description and a link.

 3. Sample collection protocols [link].
-This document lists two protocols.
-First are the details of how to collect a cheek/buccal swab from your dog, a non-invasive procedure that can be done at home, at your convenience.
-The second protocol is if you volunteer to donate blood from your dog.
-This can typically be completed during your dog's annual exam at the vet clinic.
-Blood needs to be collected by a licensed veterinarian.
-I will supply the blood collection tube(s) that you would take to your vet at the time of the dog's appointment.
+This document lists two swab protocols, one to collect a cheek/buccal swab from your dog and the other to collect a fresh fecal sample.
+Both are non-invasive procedures that can be done at home, at your convenience.
+There is an optional additional collection protocol if you volunteer to donate blood from your dog [link].
+This can typically be completed during your dog's annual exam at the vet clinic by a licensed veterinarian.
 You are welcome to speak with your vet ahead of time to ensure they can comply with this request.

 Question: Hi!
 I just saw your ad/flier/website and I would like to how can I participate?